 Railpath expansion is in the last days of an environmental Assessment (EA) and barring any last minute snags the shovels will go in the ground in 2016!
 Yea!

 This is the City of Toronto EA page for the project.
 There is a slide show that can be opened to provide a great overview.
 One note, the most southerly part of the expansion shows a route from Abell Street south east that uses Sudbury Avenue.
-This was not the original preferred route and is not going to happen.
-This remaining short stretch is going to be rethought, in the original preferred route along the rail corridor, in conjunction with locals and stakeholders.
+This was not the original preferred route and is not going to happen at this time.
+This remaining short stretch is going to be rethought, considering the original preferred route along the rail corridor, and other potential routes, in conjunction with locals and stakeholders.
 The idea is to think big and inventive and see how we can get people across King and into Liberty Village in a way that adds to the community and adds to the larger Railpath vision.

 West Toronto Railpath was featured as one of Toronto’s best design spots in a recent issue of Air Canada’s En Route Magazine